-A sure fire way to fail your math course is to not attend class and not complete assignments.
+A sure way to fail your math course is to not attend class and not complete assignments.
 Studying and learning math requires practice and you will not be able to succeed without it.
 There is an abundance of assistance available to you in the RHMLC and in the courseware.
 You are failing yourself if you do not take advantage of it.
 Don't waste a semester and miss an opportunity to learn!
-If you keep up with the work, complete all assignments to the mastery level, you will set yourself up for success.
+If you keep up with the work and complete all assignments to the mastery level, you will set yourself up for success.

-Yes, whether in class or outside of class, you will work on the same set of problems called "homework" in MyMathLab.
+Yes, whether in class or outside of class, you will work on the same set of problems called "homework" in MyLabsPlus.
 In order to meet weekly requirements and complete the material in one semester, you will need to work outside of class time.

-You are also welcome to spend additional time in the RHMLC during drop in hours or at other times if there are open computers, not being used by students attending their classes.
+You are also welcome to spend additional time in the RHMLC during drop in hours or at other times if there are open computers not being used by students attending their classes.

 YES!
 Each homework problem is worked on until you achieve a score of at least 80-90% on the assignment, depending on the course.
-Quizzes can also be retaken and the best score remains.

 You will lose attendance credit when you miss class or your focus group.
 You are still required to complete all assignments.
-You can work in MyMathLab from home or any other computer with internet access to make up assignments, but not the credit you lost for attendance.
+You can work in MyLabsPlus from home or any other computer with internet access to make up assignments, but not the credit you lost for attendance.
 Provided there is an open computer, you may also come to the RHMLC during a drop in time to take advantage of the help in the Learning Center, but you will not receive credit for attendance.

-GREAT!!
-You will not need to continue to attend class if you complete and pass all assignments, quizzes, tests and the final exam, before the semester ends!
-Working hard throughout the early part of the term can lead to this reward!
+GREAT!
+You will not need to continue to attend class if you complete and pass all assignments, quizzes, tests and the final exam, before the semester ends.
+Working hard throughout the early part of the term can lead to this reward.